This page is from APP, the official source of professional practice for policing.

 Where a situation exists that the deceased person’s family cannot be reconciled in order to be assisted by one FLO, the SIM may decide to treat elements of one family separately and appoint more than one FLO to separate elements of the same family.

-During the identification process, the FLO and/or coroner’s officer should make the bereaved aware of the condition of the deceased.
+During the identification process, the FLO and/or HM coroner or procurator fiscal’s officer should make the bereaved aware of the condition of the deceased.
 They should then ascertain the family’s wishes regarding the release of the deceased person or human remains.
-The FLO or coroner’s officer should also discuss with the bereaved what is likely to happen if further human remains are recovered and identified during the investigation.
+The FLO or HM coroner or procurator fiscal’s officer should also discuss with the bereaved what is likely to happen if further human remains are recovered and identified during the investigation.
 The bereaved should be asked about their wishes for those human remains and whether or not they may consent to any communal arrangements.
-The family’s wishes should be relayed to the coroner or procurator fiscal.
+The family’s wishes should be relayed to HM coroner or procurator fiscal.

 Fragmented and commingled human remains